petrbouda/docker-java-flight-recorder/README.md

 #### Warnings

+- It’s recommended to add `-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` flags to improve the accuracy of JFR Method Profiler

 - Beware some Docker versions of OpneJDK does not contains JFR profiles, you will end up with this:

 ```